NLeSC/collab-demos/demos/emetabolomics/mass-spectrometry-and-liquid-chromatography.md

-_How liquid chromatography and mass spectrometry can help help understand molecular structure_
+_How liquid chromatography and mass spectrometry can help understand molecular structure_

 Liquid chromatography and mass spectrometry techniques are useful in identifying what molecules are present in a given sample.
 The process by which this happens may seem a bit complex if you're not familiar with the subject, so for the sake of the explanation, let's simplify the problem a bit by focusing solely on the mass spectrometry first.